Where did you get the name Birdhouse Learning Labs?

 That is the inspiration behind the “word” birdhouse.
 It is an invitation for us to broaden our sense of what is possible, to seriously re-consider the raw materials that we use to design schools, classrooms, and lessons.
-Instead of the standard wood and nails of the industrial era, what if we drew from our greatest myths as well as our best current research to design rich learning experiences that tap into some of the most powerful human yearnings and sensations, raw materials like curiosity, adventure, wonder, and epiphany?
+Instead of the standard wood and nails of the industrial era, what if we drew from our greatest myths, our best current research, and our individual and collective imagination to design rich learning experiences that tap into some of the most powerful human yearnings and sensations, raw materials like curiosity, adventure, wonder, mystery, meaning, adventure, and epiphany?

 Now what about the “learning labs” part of the name?
 That one came from several years of studying and learning from different models of “research and development” units across sectors and industries.
 In addition, Bull maintained a longstanding intrigue with designers and inventors throughout history, and BLL is partly a vision of creating the Menlo Park Labs of education, but with a strong community and education arm to it.